codebrainz/geany-themes/README.markdown

 others yet._

-Once you've made your changes, you can update your Geany by using the simple Python scripts included with `geany-theme`.
+Once you've made your changes, you can update your Geany by using the simple Python scripts included with geany-themes.
 The `substitute` script will go through each `templates/filetypes.*.in` file and replace the substitution marker `@LEXERNAME_substitution@` with the contents of the `mappings/LEXERNAME.conf` file and writes it into the `filedefs/filetypes.*`